 - White vinegar

 - Baking soda

 Fill the pot or pan with a layer of water.
-The amount of water you use will vary based on the deepness of the pot and the area of the stain.
-You want the water level to be at or near the height of the stain, while still providing enough room for the addition of vinegar and baking soda.
+The amount of water you use will vary based on the depth of the pot and the area of the stain.
+You want the water level to be at or near the height of the stain while still providing enough room for the addition of vinegar and baking soda.

-Add the cup of vinegar to the pot, again adjusting the amount of vinegar based on the deepness of the pot and the area of the stain.
+Add about a cup of vinegar to the pot, again adjusting the amount of vinegar based on the depth of the pot and the area of the stain.
 For very large burns, add more vinegar.
 For smaller burns or shallower pans, add less.